Top 19 Alcohol & Drug Rehab Centers in Salinas, CA & Free Treatment Resources

 Family and Medical Leave Act (FMLA): Under federal FMLA laws, most employers must allow their employees to spend at least 12 weeks away from work to seek treatment.8 The act prohibits them from discriminating against anyone with a substance use disorder, so your employer can’t fire you for going to rehab.
 Under the law, your job would be protected, and if your work needed to replace you while you were away, they must provide you with a similar job at equal or greater pay when you return.

-If you’re among the many Californians with an addiction issue or are considering moving to the Golden State for rehab, don’t hesitate to give us a call at 800-926-9037 (Info iconWho Answers?) .
-We can verify your health insurance coverage, answer your questions, and help you find the best accredited alcohol and drug rehab centers in Salinas for you.
+If you’re among the many Californians with an addiction issue or are considering moving to the Golden State for rehab, don’t hesitate to call 800-681-1058 (Info iconWho Answers?) .

 Resources